apache/nuttx/configs/sama5d3x-ek/README.txt

      Before sourcing the setenv.sh file above, you should examine it and perform edits as necessary so that TOOLCHAIN_BIN is the correct path to the directory than holds your toolchain binaries.

+     NOTE:  Be aware that the default norboot also disables the watchdog.
+     Since you will not be able to re-enable the watchdog later, you may need to set CONFIG_SAMA5_WDT=y in the NuttX configuration file.

+     Then make norboot:

+       make

+     This will result in an ELF binary called 'nuttx' and also HEX and binary versions called 'nuttx.hex' and 'nuttx.bin'.

   3. Rename the binaries.
 Since you will need two versions of NuttX:  this norboot version that runs in internal SRAM and another under test in